-Vehicle Safety Improvements = Declining Numbers of Deaths
+Vehicle Safety Improvements: Number of Deaths Decline

 Vehicle safety is the first and probably biggest step toward occupant safety.

 In recent years auto manufacturers have been implementing changes to increase vehicle safety.
 Some of those changes have been urged by National Highway Traffic Safety Administration (NHTSA) such as incorporating crash imminent braking and dynamic brake support.